pwmckenna/node-redis-locking-promise-memoizer/README.md

 * Promise based.
 Expects the function to return a promise, and the memoized function returns a promise.
 Uses [Q](https://github.com/kriskowal/q) internally.
 * Rather than trying to generate redis keys based on the input function (which can collide for identical functions in different contexts), the caller must explicitly provide a base value for keys to be generated based on.
 * Locking.
-This library doesn't try to mitigate cache stampedes (which can be addressed by combining this library with an in-memory memoizer), instead focusing on reducing the calls to the original function by introducing locking.
+This library doesn't try to mitigate cache stampedes (which can be addressed by combining this library with an in-memory memoizer), instead focusing on reducing the calls to the original function across all process instances by introducing locking at the redis level.

 A promise based asynchronous function memoizer for node.js, using redis as the memo store.
 Memos expire after a specified timeout.
 Great as a drop-in performance optimization / caching layer for heavy asynchronous functions.